indimail/indimail-virtualdomains/.github/README-indimail.md

 # svc -u /service/qmail-smtpd.25
 ```

+To make it easy, indimail-mta provides a qmail-qfilter frontend, <b>qfrontend</b> that calls all your filters.
+All you have to do is write your script with a filename that starts with `qf-` and place them in /usr/libexec/indimail/qfilters directory.
+To enable the filters edit the file /etc/indimail/control/qfilters and add the filename (without the full path) in this file.
+Take a look at existing filters in the /usr/libexec/indimail/qfilters.

-NOTE: you can define QQF\_MAILQUEUE to /usr/bin/qmail-nullqueue to discard the mail (blackhole).
+NOTE: you can define QQF\_MAILQUEUE to /usr/bin/qmail-nullqueue to discard the mail (blackhole) if you want to discard mails matching certain conditions that you want.

 ### Using QMAILQUEUE with your own program